MolBIFFM/diana/README.md

 References for implemented algorithms are listed in the corresponding source code.
-Specifically, this concerns implementations of the [Clauset-Newman-Moore-Algorithm and Louvain-Algorithm] (diana/algorithms/modularization.py) for community detection in weighted undirected networks as well as [procedures for multiple testing correction] (diana/algorithms/correction.py).
+Specifically, this concerns implementations of the [Clauset-Newman-Moore-Algorithm and Louvain-Algorithm](diana/algorithms/modularization.py) for community detection in weighted undirected networks as well as [procedures for multiple testing correction](diana/algorithms/correction.py).

 ---